• Home

 Provide proper seating

 Your employees have to sit 9-5 in your office to complete their job.
-It’s the right of your employees to have proper seating so they can complete their job easily.
-Employees nowadays don’t have to stay fixated on their desk, and therefore you should give them the freedom to move throughout the day.
+It’s the right of your employees to have proper seating so they can complete their jobs easily.
+Employees nowadays don’t have to stay fixated on their desks, and therefore you should give them the freedom to move throughout the day.

 Having different seating options will allow your employees to work easily.
 For example, introducing beanbags to your workspace will make it cozy to work and relax.